penske-media-corp/pmc-vvv/README.md

 * PHPUnit and PHPCS in the Vagrant machine (you can still run pipelines and these commands through Docker in each theme root)
 * Setting up new WPCOM sites should be done manually - see below (adding new VIPGo sites is untested by the initial VVV testers)

-To build a new PMC-VVV environment simply run `sh <(curl -s https://raw.githubusercontent.com/penske-media-corp/pmc-vvv/master/build-me-vvv.sh)` in your terminal and follow the prompts.
+To build a new PMC-VVV environment, first ensure you have the latest versions of [Vagrant](https://www.vagrantup.com/docs/installation) and [VirtualBox](https://www.virtualbox.org/) installed, then run `sh <(curl -s https://raw.githubusercontent.com/penske-media-corp/pmc-vvv/master/build-me-vvv.sh)` in your terminal in a directoty where you would like to install the environment (the script will create a directory `VVV`.
+Then follow the prompts.

 If you have any issues please refer to the [VVV documentation](https://varyingvagrantvagrants.org/) or `#engineering` for questions.
 Engineering owns the evolution of this project and ops offers ultimate support of tooling.
 If you feel the urge to change something or find a bug the please submit a PR yourself.

 ## Build PMC-VVV